Outdoor Living Spaces: How to Build Your Perfect Okanagan Backyard (2026)

 Rain and Snow Protection

 We get 6+ months of precipitation in most Okanagan communities.
-Snow loads in the valley range from 30 to 50 PSF depending on your specific location and elevation.
+Winter snow in the valley is no joke, and it varies with your specific location and elevation.
 That’s not trivial.
-Any cover you install needs to be engineered for local building codes, not just thrown up with some 2×4s and corrugated plastic.
+Any cover you install needs to be over-built for BC winters, not just thrown up with some 2×4s and corrugated plastic.

-Aluminum covers are engineered to handle these loads.
+Our aluminum covers are over-built for BC winters, and we size the structure for your location.
 Proper guttering and drainage are critical too—a cover that dumps water right off the edge onto your patio defeats the purpose.
 We always integrate drainage channels that direct water away from your living area.

 Summer Heat Management

 With 2,000+ sunshine hours per year, summer heat is a real factor.
-Insulated aluminum panels keep the space underneath 10–15 degrees cooler than direct sun.
+A solid aluminum cover blocks the direct sun and keeps the space underneath noticeably cooler.
 That’s the difference between a comfortable outdoor lunch and a space nobody wants to sit in after noon.

 Glass patio covers with UV coating are another option.
 They let natural light through while blocking the harmful rays.
 Great for when you want brightness without the heat buildup.